mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _commonOptions_readPreference:

-- ``readPreference``: Optional document.
+- ``readPreference``: Document.
 Map of parameters to construct a read preference.

   The structure of this document is as follows: